liferay/liferay-docs/develop/tutorials/articles/260-themes-and-layout-templates/07-using-developer-mode-with-themes.markdown

 +$$$

-**Note:** There are a couple known issues [LPS-71350](https://issues.liferay.com/browse/LPS-71350) and [LPS-70364](https://issues.liferay.com/browse/LPS-70364) that causes CSS changes not to be applied to the page and the Control Panel and Product Menu to break when using Developer Mode.
+**Note:** There are two known issues [LPS-71350](https://issues.liferay.com/browse/LPS-71350) and [LPS-70364](https://issues.liferay.com/browse/LPS-70364) that prevent CSS changes from being applied to the page and the Control Panel and Product Menu to break when using Developer Mode.
 Both these issues are fixed in Liferay Portal CE 7.0.3 GA4 and Liferay DXP Fixpack DE 13.

 $$$